-Please note Illinois' budget is based on the estimation of actual anticipated expenditures during this grant year.
+\\Please note Illinois' budget is based on the estimation of actual anticipated expenditures during this grant year.
 The budgeted amount is less than the anticipated award amount.
+Please only award up to the amount budgeted to ensure Illinois is able to expend funds within Federal Grant award guidelines and timeframes.